 Boezemstelsel of Rotterdam and

-With a prescribed but variable surface level, And maintenance of strict levels is necessary in the polder.
+And maintenance of strict levels is necessary in the polder.
 The rich organic nature of much of western Netherlands' soil means that if it's exposed to oxygen, it will decompose causing the land to subside.
 (And it has this is the reason that delta land is now under sea-level.)

 A boezem is usually shared by several polders and often consists of a network of diverse bodies of water canals, lakes, ditches and/or waterways.